Loading [MathJax]/extensions/tex2jax.js

 ./mfc.sh test -j <thread count>

-It will generate and run test cases, comparing their output to that of previous runs from versions of MFC considered to be accurate. golden files, stored in the tests/ directory contain this data, by aggregating .dat files generated when running MFC.
-A test is considered passing when our error tolerances are met, in order to maintain a high level of stability and accuracy.
+It will generate and run test cases, comparing their output to previous runs from versions of MFC considered accurate. golden files, stored in the tests/ directory contain this data, aggregating .dat files generated when running MFC.
+A test is considered passing when our error tolerances are met in order to maintain a high level of stability and accuracy.
 Run ./mfc.sh test -h for a full list of accepted arguments.

 Most notably, you can consult the full list of tests by running